ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

     ```
         1. The first line can be any informative comment that helps yourself.
         2. This is a new card required for performing `ph.x` calculations
         3. This is the scf convergence criterion for this normal mode calculation.
-Notice how it is much stricter than usual.
+Notice that it is very strict compared to what we usually use in standard DFT calculations.
-        4. This is the first new item. 'asr' here stands for the Acoustic Sum Rule.
-The acoustic sum rule prevents the frequencies of the normal modes from going negative, which most of the time are erroneous numerical artefacts.
+        4. 'asr' stands for the Acoustic Sum Rule.
+This rule is used to correct the dynamical matrix in order to avoid negative vibration frequencies.
 This will be explained at the end of the lab if you are interested.
-        5. This is the second new item.
-It restricts the normal mode calculation to the $\Gamma$-point.
-We will explain what this means later in the lab.
-But you are encouraged make a guess!
+        5. This tells the code the wavevector of the vibrations.
+As we are dealing with a molecule, we are only interested in the $\Gamma$-point.

     !!! warning "Help file of `ph.x`"
-        If you are interested in the input variables of `ph.x`, you can look up   [Phonon](https://www.quantum-espresso.org/Doc/INPUT_PH.html)
+        If you are interested in the input variables of `ph.x`, you can read about them   [here](https://www.quantum-espresso.org/Doc/INPUT_PH.html)

     - Run `ph.x < 02_CH4_ph.in > ph.out`.
 This will probably take a few minutes.

-    - You have successfully finished your first normal mode calculation!
+    - You have successfully finished your first vibrational calculation!

 ### Output files of ph.x
-There are two major output files from a `ph.x` calculation.
-The first one is the `.out` file, which will tell you information about the DFPT calculations.
-It is not the most important for understanding the normal modes of the methane molecule so we will leave it out.
+There are two important output files created by the `ph.x` calculation.
+The first one is the `.out` file, which provides some information about the DFPT calculations.
 The second file is the `matdyn` file which contains the dynamical matrix.
-This is the most important file for finding the normal modes.
+Let's take a look at it!

 !!! example "Task 2 - Reading the dynamical matrix from Quantum Espresso"
-    - The most important part for us begins with ` Dynamical  Matrix in cartesian axes`.
-The important sections are shown below.
+    - The most important section of the file begins with ` Dynamical  Matrix in cartesian axes`.

-    - Let's go through this file bit by bit.
+    - Let's go through this file step by step:
     ```python
          q = (    0.000000000   0.000000000   0.000000000 ) #(1)!